mwong510ca/Nifty-Assignments-2016---Rack-O-Game/README.md

 Phase 3 -  completed on Jan 30, 2017.
 * Computer strategy - Improve my computer strategy by tracing known cards on deck and other player's hand.
   1. Computer will ignore the cards in the discard deck.
-  2. Once the discard deck has shuffle and replaced to the draw deck.
-Computer knew the 10 cards on player's hand but not the acutal order.
+  2. Once the discard deck has flipped and replaced to the draw deck.
+Computer knew:
+    * The 10 cards on player's hand but not the acutal order
+    * The actual card in discard pile for better decision making.

 * Here is the difference between Phase 2 and Phase 3:
   * If the player kept all cards 31 - 40 (not in order) on it's hand and not to throw them back to the discard deck.
   * Computer has 3 5 10 12 17 18 19 29 30 11 on it's hand.
 Pending a card from 31 - 40 to fill the slot 10.
     * Phase 2: The round will never finish, because the computer will never fill the the slot 10.
 Computer estimated there are 10 chances to fill slot 10, and it won't shift the 9th card to increase chance.
       * Phase 3:  Once the deck has shuffled and replaced.
 The computer found the player hold the card 31 - 40.
-It will changed the estimates to sort the rack from 1 to 3.
+It will changed the estimates to sort the rack from 1 to 30 instead of 1 to 40.

 * How to play:
   [Download Phase 3] and unzip the folder.
 On Terminal, type: java -jar Racko.jar

-Phase 4 - in progress.
+Phase 4 - completed on Feb 12, 2017.
 * Modify game to support 2 to 4 players, rewrite UI in pyqt5.

-Phase 5
+Phase 5 - in progress.
 * Computer strategy - Enhancement for 2 - 4 players, 40 - 60 cards.
 If the computer has to lose that round.
 Throw a card for the least players' points.